hongyusu/ProteinFunctionPrediction/README.md

    |Linear         |ALIGN* | 0.9889 | 0.9991 | 0.7463 | 0.8662 | 0.6555 | 0.3179
    |Linear         |ALIGNF*| 0.9878 | 0.9993 | 0.7918 | 0.8885 | 0.7140 | 0.4016

+1. In addition, we use Guassian kenrel on all three computed kernels, the corresponding prediction performance is shown in the following table.

    |Kernel function| Input feature | AUC | Accuracy | F1 | Precision | Recall | Multilabel Accuracy |
    |:--:           |:--:|:--:|--:|:--:|:--:|:--:|:--:|:--:|
    |Gaussian       |UNIMKL*| 0.8990 | 0.9984 | 0.3172 | 0.9786 | 0.1893 | 0.1248